-Rachel Carver, Adult Ed Director of Owen County Public Library - Since over 50% of Adult Ed students in Region 8 are 24 years old or younger, Rachel has expertise in working with young people who need to increase their skills and motivating them to use the resources available to meet their goals.
+Michelle Ellis, Office Manager and Adult Ed Coordinator of Turning Point Education Center (TPEC) - Since over 50% of Adult Ed students in Region 8 are 24 years old or younger, Michelle has expertise in working with young people who need to increase their skills and motivating them to use the resources available to meet their goals.
+TPEC is an Adult Basic Education school offering High School Equivalency Diploma and Workforce Certifications.